Mindo21/fest.io/README.md

 2. Click on a stage to be redirected to the stage screen (or you might copy the link and open it in any other browser).
 3. Add a new artist, while giving a lot of useful information (Name, Genre, Stage they are on, Times, Icon, Images to be shown at the stage...).
 4. Add a new stage...
+5. All the data is dynamically modified all the time (also the images saved on the server).

 Things that are shown on the stage screens: